- Geometry

 - Grade 5 – volume of a rectangular prism

-- Grade 6 – area of a parallelogram and triangle; volume of a triangular prism
+- Grade 6 – area of a parallelogram and triangle; volume

 Data Management and Probability

-- collecting and organizing primary discrete and continuous data and display it using charts and graphs
+continuous data and display it using charts and graphs

-- reading, describing, and interpreting primary and secondary data in charts and graphs
+- reading, describing, and interpreting primary and

 - using probability experiments

-- Graphs and charts studied (Grade 4 – stem and leaf plots and double bar graphs; Grade 5 – broken line graphs; Grade 6 – continuous line graphs)
+and double bar graphs; Grade 5 – broken line graphs; Grade 6 – continuous line

 - Grade 6 – describing relationships between sets of data